Skip to content

 • offering a payment break or payment holiday;

-• agreeing an affordable repayment plan based on your budget sheet; or
+• agreeing an affordable repayment plan based on your budget; or

 • offering you a cheaper alternative if you are struggling to meet the ongoing costs of an essential service.